-Looking for the best crash-tested dog crate for your car?
-The good news is, there are a few options in every price range to help protect your furry friend!
+Are you looking for the best dog crate for your car?
+There are many options in every price range to help protect your furry friend!
 Whether you’re traveling, moving, or taking a 20-minute trip to the dog park, driving with your dog in the car can sometimes be a bit of a hassle.
 It may be fun to allow your dog to roam freely about the interior of your car.
 But that doesn’t mean it’s safe.

-Note: Clicking the above links will take you to Gunner.com and Amazon.com, where you can get additional product information and customer reviews.
-If you make a purchase, we earn a commission at no additional cost to you.
+Note: Clicking the above links will take you to a company’s website, Chewy.com, or Amazon.com, where you can get additional product information and customer reviews.
+If you make a purchase, we may earn a commission at no additional cost to you.

 - 3 Buyer’s Guide